G3AN: Disentangling Appearance and Motion for Video Generation

-\textbf{Disentangled representation learning.} Learning a disentangled representation of data generative factors has been shown beneficial for a large variety of tasks and domains~\cite{bengio2013representation}.
-Disentangling a number of factors in \textit{still images} have been widely explored in recent years~\cite{chen2016infogan, ma2018disentangled, Singh_2019_CVPR, Lee_2018_ECCV}.
-In the context of \textit{video generation}, an early approach for motion and appearance disentanglement was incorporated in MoCoGAN, however experiments, presented later in this work (see Figure~\ref{fig: uva_uncond}) suggest that the results are not satisfactory.
+\textbf{Disentangled representation learning.} Learning disentangled representations of data has been beneficial in a large variety of tasks and domains~\cite{bengio2013representation}.
+Disentangling a number of factors in \textit{still images} has been widely explored in recent works~\cite{chen2016infogan, ma2018disentangled, Singh_2019_CVPR, Lee_2018_ECCV}.
+In the context of \textit{video generation}, an early approach for motion and appearance decomposition was incorporated in MoCoGAN.
+However, experiments, which we present later (see Figure~\ref{fig: uva_uncond}), suggest that the results are not satisfactory.